CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 # MACH-Compound-Flooding
-Statistical analysis of compound food drivers
+Scripts contain the steps of a copula-based statistical framework to estimate the potential of compound flood hazard from mixed populations